forestjohnsonpeoplenet/logspout/README.md

 `modules.go` file as well as the `build.sh` script that resides in the root of this repo for the build context that will override the standard one.

+## WARNING!
+This means that you cannot modify the code locally and re-build.
+You have to push to github before building.

+Wait, what the heck?

+This is because your custom build is technically still building the gliderlabs/logspout package, not *your* package.

+Logspout uses the [glide package manager](https://github.com/Masterminds/glide) which will only use local go packages if they match the context of the current package being built.
+Otherwise it will download them from Github.
+Since Glide executes in the context of `gliderlabs/logspout`, and our packages are under `forestjohnsonpeoplenet/logspout`, that means they will be downloaded from the internet each time.

 ## Diagram of custom build process

 ![build diagram](build.png)